cardboard-iguana/cardboard-iguana.com/log/2021-11-09-tryhackme-complete-beginner-supplements.md

 The `bucket` command can be used to group results by time or other metrics *during processing*.
 However, chart processing uses the `span` directive instead.

-Various Splunk apps (extensions, really) can be found at https://splunkbase.splunk.com.
-Forums and the like can be found at https://community.splunk.com.

 Some acronyms:

 * SOC: Security Operations Center